 Often overlooked as just a functional fitting, your bathroom lights can do more than illuminate a room.
 When styling your bathroom, consider using not only your bathroom ceiling lights but also all the other light fixtures in the space to set an overall theme or aesthetic.
 You could even pick a particular shape for your fixtures and use it everywhere in the room or alternatively you could also get similarly designed or similarly styled holders and mix-and-match them around the bathroom—the choices are infinite.

-STYLE TIP: We love the understated Victorian-style light holders that are fitted on the sides of the sink mirror and hung as a group
+STYLE TIP: We love the understated Victorian-style light holders that are fitted on the sides of the sink mirror and hung as a group together to create a chandelier fitting.
+This is an unusual but welcome style to find in a powder room.

 Image courtesy, PTA Design